Erdos-Team-Juniper/forest_cover_type/README.md

 The dataset used for this project can be found on [Kaggle](https://www.kaggle.com/competitions/forest-cover-type-kernels-only/data).
 The original training dataset includes 15,120 observations with the 12 features and the cover type.

 ### Our Dataset
-In our project, we focused on
+In our project, we splitted the original training set and used the 80% as our trainign set and the remaing 20% as validation set.

 ## Training and Model Selection
-We deployed
+We deployed 4 models: random forest, k-nearest neiboghers, gradient boosting, and kernel SVM.

 ## Results